metehn/Simple-Student-Information-System/README.md

-# Simple-Lexical-Analyzer
+# Simple-Student-Information-System
-A simple lexical analyzer with java
+A simple student information system with java